demarillacizere/demarillacizere/README.md

 - 🌱 Currently looking for a role as a junior software developer.
 - 👯 I’m looking to collaborate on any amazing Python/PHP/Javascript projects.
 - 📫 Reach out to me by email at: izered3@gmail.com
-- 😄 I dare you to dare me: I thrive on Challenges 🤓
+- 😄 I thrive on Challenges 🤓

 <!--### :fire: My Stats :